l-eg116/Scarpet_UHC/README.md

 ## Game
 Now that you have nicely setup your game, you can start it for good.
 To do so, simply use `/scarpet_uhc game start` .
-At this point all players will be teleported with their teams across the map, and spectators will be put in spectator mode.
+At this point all players will be teleported with their teams across the map and spectators will be put in spectator mode.

 Here are a few commands that you can use while in game :
 ### `/scarpet_uhc game pause`